FelDev/felixparadis.com-v3/content/posts/piratepx/index.md

 GA tends to report about 0.5 to 0.75 as much traffic as piratepx for any given page.
 This is not surprising since my target audience is nerds, geeks and my mom.

-Nerds and geeks agressively blocking GA and third party cookies in general is very likely.
+Nerds and geeks aggressively blocking GA and third party cookies in general is very likely.

 ## Can piratepx replace Google Analytics?
 It depends what you do with GA.